jico/ATCLP/README.md

 ---

+## Javadoc

+The latest Javadoc of the edu.stockton package containing the ATCLP can be found [here](http://www.jicobaligod.com/projects/ATCLP).

 ## Console

 Currently the Console class is used for testing purposes to call Engine methods, parse test strings, etc.